saikiransripada/saikiransripada.github.io/_posts/2016-01-20-always-backup-your-database.md

 layout:     post
 title:      Always backup your database
 date:       2015-11-24
+summary:    Always backup your database before playing with it!
+Better safe than sorry!
 categories: protip
-description: Always backup your database before playing with it!
-Better safe than sorry!
-permalink: /always-backup-your-database/
 ---

 > Always backup your database before playing with it!
 Better safe than sorry!